aarontran/snr-filaments/agenda.md

   (calculate chisqr interactively).

   Agenda
-  3. add things for tycho, get NUMBERS for tycho ASAP...
   4. add some methods to vary vs, compratio, etc...
   5. add methods to quantify effect of varying fwhm measurements, just to see...